Aptivadave23/windows-virtual-desktop-restore/README.md

 ## Contributing

 Issues and PRs welcome.
-If you add features (e.g., window sizing/monitor placement), keep the defaults simple and safe for first‑run.
+If you add features (e.g., window sizing/monitor placement), keep the defaults simple and safe for first-run.

 ---